claudiogiaretta/AWS-architect-solution-associate/AWS Cloud Solution Architect Associate.md

 ![[Pasted image 20241003103052.png]]

 ### Amazon RDS monitoring
+- **CloudWatch Metrics for RDS**
--  **CloudWatch metrics for Amazon RDS**: You can use the Amazon CloudWatch service to monitor the performance and health of a DB instance.
+    - Gathers metrics from the **hypervisor** of the DB instance
-- **RDS DB instance status and recommendations**: View details about the current status of your instance by using the Amazon RDS console, AWS CLI, or RDS API.
-- **RDS Performance Insights and operating-system monitoring**: Performance Insights assesses the load on your database, and determine when and where to take action
-- **AWS services**: Amazon RDS is integrated with Amazon EventBridge, Amazon CloudWatch Logs, and Amazon DevOps Guru.

-### Access Management
-- Username and Password can be used to login into the database
-- EC2 instances & [Lambda](https://tahseer-notes.netlify.app/notes/aws%20solutions%20architect%20associate/Lambda) functions should access the DB using **IAM DB Authentication** (**AWSAuthenticationPlugin** with **IAM**) - token based access
-	- Each token has a lifetime of 15 minutes
-	- You have to create a policy and attach to user
-	- You have to create db user
-	- You need to generate auth token to be used for password authentication
-	- Only works with **MySQL** and **PostgreSQL**
+        - CPU Utilization
+        - Database Connections
+        - Freeable Memory
+- **Enhanced Monitoring**
+    - Gathers metrics from an agent running on the RDS instance.
+Provides also CPU and memory utilization but more in depth (instance level).
+        - OS processes
+        - RDS child processes
+    - Used to monitor different **processes or threads on a DB instance** (ex. percentage of the CPU bandwidth and total memory consumed by each database process in your RDS instance

-## Aurora
+## AWS Aurora
 **Serverless**, Automated database instantiation and auto-scaling based on actual usage.
 - **Aurora costs more than RDS (20% more)**.
-- Supports only MySQL & PostgreSQL
+- Supports only **MySQL & PostgreSQL**
+- Supports Multi AZ
 - **Asynchronous Replication** (milliseconds)
 - Up to 15 read replicas
+- **Backtrack**: restore data at any point of time without taking backups

 - **Aurora Global Database:** It is a database spanning multiple regions for global low latency  and high availabilty.
-Primary cluster is in a separate region
+Primary cluster is in a separate region.
+Useful to manage fast failover recovery.
 - **RDS Data API:** allows you to use HTTP to securely query an Aurora database.
 Unlimited max request per seconds.
 Must be enabled
 ### Durability and Fault Tolerance
 - **Aurora Backup and Failover are handled automatically**